TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/metrics.md

 [TOC]

 ## Metrics
 There are seven fundamental impact metrics displayed in the web application.
-For each them there is an associcated threhold but for the sake of simplicity, it is not explicitly stated.
+Their calculations heavily depend on the damage state of buildings and/or other infrastructural elements such as electrical power generators, roads or bridges.

 ### Metric 1: Number of workers unemployed
-It denotes the number of invidivuals who last their jobs either due to a severe damage at the workplace or lost access to a functional workplace.
-When the metrics is displayed on a building-level, it is the sum of such individuals living in that building.
+It denotes the number of invidivuals who lost their jobs either due to a damage at the workplace or lost access to a workplace.
+When the metrics is displayed on a building-level, it is the total number of such individuals living in that building.

 ### Metric 2: Number of children with no access to education
 Similar to the first metrics but individual here refers to a child who is associated with a school.